w3f/Grants-Program/applications/edgecloud.md

 ![dashboard](https://github.com/Cyborg-Network/Grants-Program/assets/93442895/90f160c6-5cef-408b-8db2-c3e550fdb6a8)

-### Work Verification System
+### Task Distribution System

-For this grant application, we are developing a decentralized task verification mechanism to incorporate an on-chain validation system for containerized tasks executed in an off-chain environment.
+For this grant application, we are developing a decentralized task distribution system to incorporate an on-chain load balancing system for containerized tasks executed in an off-chain environment.
 The main components will include the Cyborg AppChain, which will be deployed on Tanssi's Dancebox testnet, the client interface (K3s worker system), an Oracle, and a testing suite.

 ![Screenshot 2024-02-15 at 1 09 56 PM](https://github.com/Cyborg-Network/Grants-Program/assets/93442895/add65d92-0bf6-40df-a3fb-715fc0efce54)